For Starting a New Business or Expanding an Existing Business

 The City Council meets on the second and fourth Tuesdays of each month at City Hall, 200 Civic Center.
 There is only one meeting in July, August and December.
 The Council meetings are televised live on Cox channel 30 in Mission Viejo, rebroadcast on Sunday at noon and replayed on the following Monday evening.
 Live web streaming is also available via the City website.
 The Planning & Transportation Commission meets on the second Monday of the month.
-There is typically no meeting during August or December.
+There is typically no meeting during August.
 Meeting agendas and minutes are available at City Hall and on the City website.

 City Hall is open Monday through Friday from 8:00 a.m. to 5:00 p.m., except holidays (we are open on Martin Luther King Day, President's Day, and Veterans Day).
 The Building Division closes at 4:00 p.m. daily.

 The Community Development Department, which provides planning, building, economic development and code enforcement services, is located at City Hall, 200 Civic Center, near the intersection of Marguerite Parkway and La Paz Road.
 The public counter for Community Development and Public Works is on the first floor, near the main entrance.